tetratelabs-attic/getenvoy.io/site/content/github/_index.md

 If you have feedback about official `envoy` binaries, the repository is [here](https://github.com/envoyproxy/envoy).

-If you notice problems on the website, report them [here](https://github.com/tetratelabs/getenvoy.io).
+If you notice problems on this website, report them [here](https://github.com/tetratelabs/getenvoy.io).